ga4gh/va-spec/docs/source/introduction.rst

 Reliable exchange of knowledge about molecular variation between clinicians, researchers, and testing laboratories is required to maximize the personal, public, research, and clinical value of genomic information.
 This knowledge is typically exchanged as `Variant Annotations <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-a-variant-annotation>`_ - structured data objects that holds a **central statement of knowledge** about a **molecular variation**, along with **evidence and provenance metadata** supporting its interpretation and use.

 The **GA4GH Variant Annotation Specification (VA-Spec)** was developed by a partnership among national information resource providers and major public initiatives — as an open specification to standardize the exchange of such variation knowledge.
 It was built as a `SEPIO-based modeling framework <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_ that supports implementation-driven development of standard models for specific VA Statement types.
 It leverages the GA4GH `VRS <https://vrs.ga4gh.org/en/latest/index.html>`_ and `Cat-VRS <https://github.com/ga4gh/cat-vrs?tab=readme-ov-file>`_ specifications to represent `diverse kinds of molecular variation <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_ as annotation subjects.
-And it supports `diverse kinds of biological and clinical variant knolwedge <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_, leaving case-level variant information to other standards.
+And it supports `diverse kinds of biological and clinical variant knowledge <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_, leaving case-level variant information to other standards.

 VA Framework Components
 #######################